Ronney-max/my-js-calculator/README.md

 ## Description

-- This is a simple persinal portfolio website created with using HTML and CSS.
+- This is a simple personal portfolio website created using HTML and CSS.
-- It introduces who I am while highlighting my skills as well asprojects I have been able to take part in.
+- It introduces who I am while highlighting my skills as well as projects I have been able to take part in.
-- one of the projects is acreating a Simple Calculator which I built using JavaScript.
+- One of the projects is creating a Simple Calculator, which I built using JavaScript.
 - The website also showcases my passion for coffee and my journey to becoming a Software Engineer.

 # Author

-Name : Ronney Omondi
+- Name : Ronney Omondi
-Interests : Coffee Enthusiast | Aspiring software engineer Languages : English and Arabic
+- Interests : Coffee Enthusiast | Aspiring software engineer
+- Languages : English and Arabic

 ## Content